r2fo/r4fo.com-v1/content/posts/new server.md

 ### Throwback
 But before I go any further, let's take a moment to reflect on the journey. <br>
-I was trying to become more private online.
-That includes getting rid of data hungry services by Google, Meta, Microsoft, ...
-It proved to be hard because I was very dependant on those, but luckily I learned about private frontends and Piped.

-Unfortunately I found most Piped instances to be very unstable.
+I found most Piped instances to be very unstable.
 One day they would work fine, the next day they were buffering forever.
 Luckily I had a domain laying around and a free server from Oracle.
 And that's how I started this selfhosting journey, as rafo.tech, back in Oktober 2023.

 In the first weeks, the average bandwidth usage was hovering around 200 gigabytes a day, at most.
 And that already felt like a lot to me.
 Within a month, I ran out of bandwidth on the free Oracle server, prompting me to go find another provider (more on that [here](https://r4fo.com/posts/netcup-server-migration/)).